 John: And, of course, a great starting point would be our website where we have resources like the book by Kathi Lipp and Cheri Gregory called,.
 Look for that and the CD or free download at focusonthefamily.com/radio.

 Kathi and Cheri are speakers, podcasters, and they’ve written a number of books together, and let’s go ahead and hear the conversation now on Focus on the Family.

-Jim: Yeah.
-And this is such a sensitive subject.
+Jim: This is such a sensitive subject.
 I think so many people are paralyzed in this area of perfection, particularly Christians and Christian women.
-So, let's start there, Kathi.
-For that Christian woman who isn't measuring up in her own mind, I mean, you said it so well, but you've arrived at a point where you can be comfortable in your imperfection.
+So let’s start there, Kathi.
+For that Christian woman who isn’t measuring up in her own mind, I mean, you said it so well, but you’ve arrived at a point where you can be comfortable in your imperfection.

 Kathi: Yeah, that was Cheri.

 Jim: What does that mean?

 Cheri Gregory: Well, a couple years ago, before the book was conceived, Kathi told me that I was one of the hardest working people she knew.
 And I looked at her and I was like, “No, no, I don’t.”
 And she’d been tellin’ me this for years and I just...

 Kathi: I thought I was giving her a compliment.